Mahreenkiran/MahreenKiran_Data_Analytics_Portfolio/Synthea_Healthcare_Analysis/Findings/data_quality_summary.md

 # Logical and Date Validation

-Most logical date checks returned no issues.
+Two timeline issues were identified during logical date validation.

+## Issues Identified

+### Medication STOP Before START

+**5 medication records** had a recorded `STOP` date earlier than the corresponding `START` date.

+These records were retained as source-data quality findings and should be interpreted cautiously in medication-duration analysis.

+### Encounters After Recorded Patient Death

+**165 encounter records** occurred after the associated patient's recorded death date.

+These records may affect longitudinal patient-journey analysis and should be interpreted carefully when analysing healthcare activity relative to recorded patient death.

+## No Issues Found

 No records were identified where:

-- encounter STOP preceded START
+- encounter `STOP` preceded `START`
-- condition STOP preceded START
+- condition `STOP` preceded `START`
-- procedure STOP preceded START
+- procedure `STOP` preceded `START`
-- allergy STOP preceded START
+- allergy `STOP` preceded `START`
-- careplan STOP preceded START
+- careplan `STOP` preceded `START`
 - patient death occurred before birth
 - an encounter occurred before patient birth

-Two timeline issues were identified.

-## Medication STOP Before START

-Five medication records had a recorded STOP date earlier than the corresponding START date.

-These records were retained as source-data quality findings and should be treated cautiously in medication-duration analysis.

-## Encounters After Recorded Patient Death

-165 encounter records occurred after the associated patient's recorded death date.

-These records could distort longitudinal patient-journey analysis and should be flagged or excluded where post-death encounters are not analytically appropriate.
+The remaining logical date checks therefore showed no additional timeline inconsistencies in the tested records.
 ---

 # Dataset Coverage